Asd1agd/Mobile_Arduino_Serial_sensor_ros2_wraper/README.md

 source install/setup.bash
 ```

-3. Make sure your Serial Sensor app is sending data over UDP and your PC is on the same network.
+3. Make sure your **Serial Sensor app** is sending data over UDP and your PC is on the same network.
+You can also check the **example code and scripts** for plotting or receiving sensor data here: [Serial Sensor GitHub Repo](https://github.com/SerialSensor/HowToReadAndPlotSensorData/tree/main)

 ---